The Ice Sheet at Ogden

 The Ice Sheet at Ogden, also known as the Weber County Ice Sheet, is located 35 mi north of Salt Lake City on the campus of Weber State University in Ogden.
 The Ice Sheet opened in 1994 as a recreational training center for curling, ice hockey, and figure skating.
 During the 2002 Winter Olympics the Ice Sheet hosted curling events.
-The Ice Sheet is also home to the Ogden Mustangs, a junior ice hockey team in the United States Premier Hockey League and Weber State University's men's hockey team.
+The Ice Sheet is also home to the Ogden Mustangs, a junior ice hockey team in the North American Hockey League and Weber State University's men's hockey team.

 The facility, owned by Weber County, has hosted several World Curling Federation-sanctioned events.
 The Ice Sheet offers local competitions, public skating, lesson programs, hockey, curling, figure skating and speed skating, ice shows, and includes a pro shop, conference rooms, locker rooms, and an outdoor terrace for meetings.

 History

 Following the passage of Utah's 1989 Olympic referendum, Ogden City submitted a proposal to the Utah Sports Authority and Utah's Olympic organizers to construct an Olympic-sized practice ice sheet in the city.
 On September 10, 1990, the Utah Sports Authority selected a site near the Dee Events Center in Ogden as the site of an Olympic ice sheet, over other locations in downtown Salt Lake City and Provo, Utah.
 The property for the venue would be leased from Weber State University for 50 years at a cost of $1.
 A groundbreaking ceremony at the start of construction was held December 17, 1992.
 The facility was to cost $5.9 million, with $3 million coming from the State of Utah (as authorized in the 1989 Olympic referendum), $2 million from Weber County, and the remainder from private donations.

 Following the venue's completion, a two-day grand opening was held on April 2–3, 1994, which included performances by Olympian Scott Hamilton, and U.S. Champions Todd Sands and Jennifer Moreno.
 By the time it was completed the price had gone up to $6.2 million, it had seating for 2,000 spectators, and was 52500 sqft in size.
 It was originally designed to be used for practice and preliminary competitions among ice skaters and hockey teams for the 2002 Winter Olympics.
 It was later decided that the ice sheet would be used for curling events, and on May 2, 1999, the ice sheet closed to replace the sand-based floor with a more efficient concrete floor.
 The sand-based flooring allowed freezing tubes to shift, causing uneven ridges in the ice.
 The new concrete floor was finished July 1999, and the ice sheet reopened for public use within weeks.